-We have borrowed \$10.0 million on a Term Loan that requires us to make principal and interest payments.
-The Term Loan is subject to variable changes in the per annum interest rate, which is the greater of (i) the prime rate as reported in The Wall Street Journal minus 6.25% plus 8.65% and (ii) 8.65%.
+We have borrowed \$10.0 million of Term Loans under our Loan Agreement, which requires us to make principal and interest payments.
+The Term Loans are subject to variable changes in the per annum interest rate, which is the greater of (i) the prime rate as reported in The Wall Street Journal minus 6.25% plus 8.65% and (ii) 8.65%.
 In addition, an end of term fee will be due in an amount equal to the greater of approximately (i) \$1.5 million or (ii) 6.05% of the aggregate principal amount of loan advances actually made, payable on the earliest of the maturity date, acceleration or prepayment of the Term Loans.